Metal Gear Survive: Sales

-In Japan, the PlayStation 4 version sold 31,359 copies within its first week on sale, placing it at number three on the all format sales chart, and number one on the digital sales charts.
-In the UK, Survive debuted at sixth place in the all format sales chart, selling 85% fewer copies than Metal Gear Rising: Revengeance, and 95% fewer copies than Metal Gear Solid V: The Phantom Pain.
+In Japan, the PlayStation 4 version of Metal Gear Survive sold 31,359 units within its first week on sale, placing it at number three on the all format sales chart, and number one on the digital sales charts.
+In the United Kingdom, the game debuted at sixth place in the all format sales chart, selling 85% fewer units than Metal Gear Rising: Revengeance, and 95% fewer units than Metal Gear Solid V: The Phantom Pain.

 As of 2018, Konami's earnings report did not mention Survive's total sales, unlike the previous entries in the series and other games made by the company.
 Critics ultimately deemed the game as having underperformed in sales.